Complete solutions for 2020 MIT Missing Semester course

 Write a command that reads out your laptop battery’s power level or your

-desktop machine’s CPU temperature from /sys
+desktop machine’s CPU temperature from /sys.
+Note: if you’re a macOS

 user, your OS doesn’t have sysfs, so you can skip this exercise.